"Battlefield 1 is a must-play for any fans of the Battlefield franchise or first-person shooters."

 I am amazed that DICE was not called out on this, especially considering the massive outcry when Star Wars Battlefront 2 did something similar but far less egregious.

-Pay-2-win issues asides, Battlefield 1 is one of the greatest games of the 8th generation.
-Frankly, there is nothing else like it on the market that combines stunning visuals, engaging gameplay and a huge amount of content with iconic maps and locations that are viewed by many as being some of the best first-person shooter locales in recent memory.
+Pay-2-win issues aside, Battlefield 1 is one of the greatest games of the 8th generation.
+Frankly, there is nothing else like it on the market that combines stunning visuals, engaging gameplay, and a huge amount of content with iconic maps and locations that are viewed by many as being some of the best first-person shooter locales in recent memory.

 From close-quarters battles throughout the trenches of Europe to hit-and-run attacks across the sandy dunes of the Middle East, each location, faction, and weapon feels and looks amazing, and I would not feel disappointed to see more titles released like it in the 9th generation.

-Battlefield 1 is rated PEGI 18+ and contains:
+Battlefield 1: Revolution is rated PEGI 18+ and contains:

-Battlefield 1 is an iconic first-person shooter, and in the eye of many, is viewed as one of the high points of 8th-generation gaming; while it does lack 9th-generation enhancements such as a 120 FPS performance mode, it still feels fantastic to play, and honestly, reviewing it makes me want to play again, and I will most likely do so a fair deal over the coming winter.
+Battlefield 1 is an iconic first-person shooter, and in the eyes of many, is viewed as one of the high points of 8th-generation gaming.
+While it does lack 9th-generation enhancements such as a 120 FPS performance mode, it still feels fantastic to play, and honestly, reviewing it makes me want to play again,and I will most likely do so a fair deal over the coming winter.

-We found Battlefield 1 to be a great game, meaning it delivers a memorable experience with only minor imperfections that don't detract from the overall enjoyment of the game.
+We found Battlefield 1: Revolution to be a great game, meaning it delivers a memorable experience with only minor imperfections that don't detract from the overall enjoyment of the game.